Lazio-Barnett/Lazio-Barnett-Module_02_LAZBAR25157_pto2503-b_Lazio-Barnett_SDF01/README.md

-# Challenge: My First Repo 🚀
+# Here's the intial commit for my first GitHub projec, diving into the owrld of Git and coding! 🚀

 # 👋 Hi, I'm Lazio Barnett